 Trade Adjustment Assistance Database

 You can search by congressional district.
-To do so, select the state of the district and then type the number of the district in the “District” box – add a leading zero if the district is a single digit, such as “03”.
+To do so, select the state of the district and then type the number of the district in the “District” box (if the district is a single digit, enter the digit without a preceding zero -- "3" rather than "03").
 Go here if you are unsure of your congressional district

 NOTE: By default, petitions that were denied TAA certification are included in the search results.
 To exclude denied petitions from the results, uncheck the “Petition Denied” box below before submitting a search.